 Sizes Available: 150, 154, 157, 160, 160 Wide

 Note: The Burton Free Thinker is also starting to sell out online.
-There are a few larger sizes available here.
+There is one 160cm on sale here.

 Most Durable Park Snowboards

 The Capita Ultrafear is one of those twin shape freestyle snowboards that can do it all.
 The Ultrafear snowboard was named after that little bit of fear you get right before you hit your jump line in the park.
 This snowboard deck is highly resilient.
 The Ultrafear will hold up to all of the demands of park or street riding.
 This deck has Capita’s park V2 profile similar to the Capita Horrorscope, which is also on this list.
 The board profile is positive cambuer between your feet, flat under your feet, with a small reverse camber (rocker) right before the tip and tail.
 The Ultrafear will feel surfy and skate like without losing its aggression or speed.
 Additionally, the rocker profile near the contact points will help you land jumps easier if you are slightly off-axis.
 The deck has a medium flex rating of 5.5/10.
 It can press with some effort.
 However, it won’t washout on jump landings.
 The wood core of this board is called the Dual Blaster Ashop Core.
 The core features a combination of poplar and ash wood to give the board a solid damp feel while still having a ton of energy and pop.
 The perimeter of this board is incredibly durable thanks to its Kevlar / Titanal Body Armor™.
 If you accidentally hit your nose or tail on a feature in the terrain park, this board was specifically designed to take the impact where most other boards would chip or crack.
 Capita also added cork near the edges of this deck.
 The added cork helps give the Ultrafear absorb the chatter of rough terrain and make the impact of jumps feel softer.
 The Ultrafear features a fast and durable sintered base.
 Overall, the Ultrafear is the perfect freestyle snowboard for beginner to advanced park riders who want a durable, playful, and fast deck.

 - Durable – kevlar sidewalls